spiceai/blog/content/posts/project/q-learning-reward-is-all-you-need.md

 Supervised learning works by tweaking all the parameters (weights in neural networks) to fit the desired outputs, expecting that given enough input/label pairs the AI will find common rules that generalize for any input.

-Reinforcement learning's reward is often provided from a simple function that can score any output: we don't know what specific output would be best, but we can recognize how good is the result.
+Reinforcement learning's reward is often provided from a simple function that can score any output: we don't know what specific output would be best, but we can recognize how good the result is.
 In this latter statement there are two underlying concepts we will address in this post:

 * Can we only tell if the output is good in a binary way, or do we have to quantify the output to train our AI?
 * Do we have to give a reward for every AI's output?
 Can we give a reward only at specific times?